david-vanderson/zig-notes/README.md

   - can get length `a.len`
   - can iterate `for (a) |x, i| {}`
   - can slice `a[i..n]` or `a[i..]`
-    - this gives a pointer to an array, not a slice type
+    - if slice length is comptime-known, returns a pointer to an array (coerces to a slice)
-    - can coerce a pointer to an array to a slice `s: []T = &a`
+    - if slice length is runtime-known, returns a slice
   - can copy data from another array `a[1..3].* = b[2..5].*`
-    - the slice operation returns a pointer to a an array which requires the pointer dereference
+    - slice length must be comptime-known, giving a pointer to an array which requires the pointer dereference
 - `a: [N:X]T` - sequence of T of length N plus sentinel value X after
   - `a[a.len] == X`